01 of 17

 Many Southern California residents don't even know about the charming part of Newport Beach, Balboa Peninsula and the islands that cuddle inside the marina, but you do.
-This part of Orange County seems like it came from a different era, and it has charmed everyone I've ever taken there.
+This part of Orange County seems like it came from a different era and it's sure to charm you.

-Newport Beach is... popular for family outings, boating, harbor tours, fishing, doing nothing
+Newport Beach is popular for family outings, boating, harbor tours, fishing, and doing nothing.

 Ojai (OH-hi) is situated in a small valley about 15 miles from Ventura and the Pacific coast, surrounded by citrus groves and the protective Santa Ynez Mountains.
 The town settles down into its valley like eggs into a bird's nest, giving credence to some people's contention that its name means "nest" in the Chumash Indian language.